IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/integrating-amazon-alexa.md

 }
 ```

-These plugins will add the Alexa TomTom IndiGO application to your product and will provide a simple
+These plugins will add the Alexa TomTom Digital Cockpit application to your product and will provide a simple
 way to configure the Alexa application.

 ### Register your Alexa product with Amazon

-In order to use Amazon Alexa as part of your TomTom IndiGO-based product, some information is needed
+In order to use Amazon Alexa as part of your TomTom Digital Cockpit-based product, some information is needed
 from Amazon's developer site.

 A list of the prerequisites is provided below: